Paul Bodin: Later career

 He was signed by his former teammate Jimmy Quinn at Reading in July 1996.
-He made 36 appearances in the 1996–97 campaign despite being told he would only be used as emergency cover in case on injuries.
+He made 36 appearances in the 1996–97 campaign despite being told he would only be used as emergency cover in case of injuries.
 He spent the first half of the 1997–98 season on loan at John Gregory's Second Division Wycombe Wanderers.
 He left Elm Park after Tommy Burns's "Royals" were relegated out of the First Division in 1998.
-He returned to Bath City to take up a position as player-manager.
+He returned to Bath City to take a position as player-manager.
 He led the club to fourth-place finishes in the Southern League in 1998–99 and 1999–2000, and a 15th-place finish in 2000–01.
-In 2001 his position was dropped to a part-time role due to financial troubles at the club and he subsequently resigned.
+In 2001, his position was dropped to part-time due to financial troubles at the club, and he subsequently resigned.
 In August 2002, he signed with Devizes Town of the Western League.
 He played for Swindon Supermarine later in the year.